 A clear distinction must be drawn regarding pre-marketing.
 If such marketing is conducted in relation to a specific AIF with the intention of triggering a future solicitation by the addressee to receive more information and subscribe the AIF, it is rather likely that the CMVM will consider it to fall within the concept of actual marketing.
-Conversely, if the pre-marketing has only a general nature, there are grounds to sustain that we will not be facing a marketing activity subject to the UCI Law requirements.
+Conversely, if the pre-marketing has only a general nature, there are grounds to sustain that it does not constitute a marketing activity subject to the UCI Law requirements.